amoldhamale1105/frostbyte/README.md

 ### Build
 The top level **Makefile** in the source tree is designed to build the entire project including the userspace and test utilities.
 It will also take care of copying over required binaries and other files to the FAT16 disk image.

+Select target platform using the `BOARD` make variable and generate images for real hardware or emulator.
+Currently, 3 options are available:
+- rpi3 (currently unsupported, builds image for qemu emulated raspberrypi 3)
+- rpi4 (builds image for raspberrypi 4 SoC)
+- qemu => default

 To build the entire project with the kernel and userspace binaries, navigate to the root of this project
 ```